Code-Institute-Submissions/houseplant-heroes/README.md

     - User a select box on Plants Page to allow user to decide what they would like to order the posts by (currently newest first) e.g. newest first.

+12. Comments Notification

+    - Notify users when a plant that they have posted recieves a comment.

 # Information Architecture

 ## Database Choice